mmmorks/spelling-bee-buddy-extension/README.md

 # NYT Spelling Bee Buddy Embedder

-A Firefox extension that embeds the Grid and Two-Letter List from the NYT Spelling Bee Buddy directly into the Spelling Bee game page for easy reference while playing.
+A browser extension for Firefox and Chrome that embeds the Grid and Two-Letter List from the NYT Spelling Bee Buddy directly into the Spelling Bee game page for easy reference while playing.

 ## Features